bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫You can specify cutting edge collaboration tools and techniques and/or methodologies that you already know the company employs in their own workflows._**

-> **_⚫For the least favorite parts, don’t just list the downsides and failures, but also mention what you’ve learned from it and how you would improve._**
+> **_⚫For the least favorite parts, don't just list the downsides and failures, but also mention what you've learned from it and how you would improve._**

 > **_⚫ Ensure that you come across humbled from the failures, not exasperated and that you know better than everyone else — even if you truly feel this way!
 Explain how you tried to positively encourage your team to correct the course rather than staying silent and going with a consensus majority._**